Thai Freekeh Salad with Peanut Ginger Dressing

 I adapted this particular freekeh salad from a Thai Quinoa Salad that I saw on Ambitious Kitchen.
 Monique’s is slightly different but the beautiful bright colors and vibrant flavors of her salad drew me in and inspired me to create this version.
 Mine lacks sesame oil because of N’s allergy and I also leave out the red onions since I’m not a huge fan of onions in their raw form.

-Side note tip about raw onions: If you soak them in ice water for at least ten minutes before eating them or using them in a recipe, it decreases their bite and makes them more mellow.
+Tip: If you soak diced raw onions in ice water for at least ten minutes before eating them or using them in a recipe, it decreases their bite and makes them more mellow.

 I’m sitting at a coffee shop typing up this post right now but I think I might just go to the store on the way home and buy the ingredients for this salad.
 This is making me hungry.